Woody Allen: 1955–1959: Comedy writer and television work

 Allen started writing short stories and cartoon captions for magazines such as The New Yorker; he was inspired by the tradition of New Yorker humorists S. J. Perelman, George S. Kaufman, Robert Benchley, and Max Shulman, whose material he modernized.
-His collections of short pieces includes Getting Even, Without Feathers, Side Effects, and Mere Anarchy.
-His early comic fiction was influenced by the zany, pun-ridden humor of S.J.
-Perelman.
+His collections of short pieces include Getting Even, Without Feathers, Side Effects, and Mere Anarchy.
 In 2010 Allen released audio versions of his books in which he read 73 selections entitled, The Woody Allen Collection.
 He was nominated for a Grammy Award for Best Spoken Word Album.